Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: Limitations

-Current VideoQA methodologies primarily leverage deep neural networks for deterministic video and text encoding, yielding encoded features \cite{seo2021attend,xiao2022video,li2022invariant}.
-However, inherent uncertainty is present in data due to factors like noise, blur, and occlusion within videos.
-To mitigate this challenge, we propose probabilistic modeling, where representations are treated as random variables.
-This approach aims to diminish the influence of uncertainty and quantify it effectively.
-Conversely, a model employing feature-level probabilistic modeling might exhibit reduced sensitivity to subtle changes in videos.
-In other words, a model trained within our framework might possess a diminished ability to differentiate visually similar concepts, potentially impacting fine-grained video comprehension.
-This specific concern will be a focal point in our forthcoming work.
+Existing VideoQA methods exploit deep neural networks for video encoding and text encoding, where the encoded features are deterministic \cite{seo2021attend,xiao2022video,li2022invariant}.
+However, there exists inherent uncertainty in data such as noise, blur, and occlusion in videos.
+To address this issue, we propose probabilistic modeling where the representations are random variables, aiming to reduce the impact of uncertainty and measure the uncertainty.
+On the other hand, the model with feature-level probabilistic modeling might be less sensitive to the subtle changes in the videos.
+That is to say, the model trained by our framework might be less capable of distinguishing visually similar concepts, which could have a negative impact on fine-grained video understanding.
+We will focus on this issue in the future work.